 This is also a mode where the microcontroller operates normally although now with a slower speed clock source.
-The clock source used will be from one of the low speed oscillators, either the LXT or the LIRC.
+The clock source used will be from the low speed oscillators LIRC.
 Running the microcontroller in this mode allows it to run with much lower operating currents.
 In the SLOW Mode, the f_H is off.